Trending Now

 Get The Latest News, Updates, And Amazing Offers

-Remote work has significantly reduced MBTA ridership, causing a sharp decline in fare revenue.
-The transit system faces financial challenges as fewer commuters rely on daily train and bus services.
+Remote work has significantly reduced MBTA ridership, leading to a sharp decline in revenue.
+The transit authority faces challenges restoring commuter confidence as office returns remain uncertain.